Kutno Operational Group

-Kutno Operational Group, named after the town and major rail junction of Kutno, (central Poland), was an Operational Group of the Polish Army, created in March 1939, a few months before the Invasion of Poland.
-Its official name was Kutno Reserve Group of Commander-in-Chief (Grupa Odwodow Naczelnego Wodza „Kutno”, GO „Kutno”), and it remained under direct control of Commander-in-chief of the Polish Army, Marshal Edward Smigly-Rydz.
+Kutno Operational Group was an Operational Group of the Polish Army.
+It was created in March 1939, a few months before the Invasion of Poland, and named after the town and major rail junction of Kutno, central Poland.
+Its official name was Kutno Reserve Group of Commander-in-Chief (Grupa Odwodow Naczelnego Wodza "Kutno", GO "Kutno"), and it remained under direct control of Commander-in-chief of the Polish Army, Marshal Edward Smigly-Rydz.

-According to Plan West (March 1939), the Kutno Reserve Group, consisting of three infantry divisions, was to be concentrated in the area of Kutno (22nd Mountain Infantry Division), Wloclawek (13th Infantry Division), and Plock (19th Infantry Division).
+According to Plan West (March 1939), the Kutno Reserve Group, consisting of three infantry divisions, was to be concentrated in the area of Kutno (22nd Mountain Infantry Division), Włocławek (13th Infantry Division), and Płock (19th Infantry Division).
 As Colonel Jozef Jaklicz of Polish Army headquarters specified, the group was tasked with the following: